What to know about splash pad safety

 Splash pads can be a blast.
 Here’s how to make sure they’re safe, too.

-One of my close friends recently asked if I would join her and her daughter at the “splash pad” for an afternoon of fun and laughter on one of the hottest days of the year.
+One of my close friends once asked if I would join her and her daughter at the “splash pad” for an afternoon of fun and laughter on one of the hottest days of the year.
 When she texted this to me, I honestly had no idea what she meant, but once I experienced a few hours at this fun and cooling water activity, I now understand this world by the terms: splash park, splash pad, spray park and spray-ground.

 They are different terms for the same thing: an arrangement of spray features surrounded by a non-slip surface and often inhabited by a gaggle of wet, happy kids.
 But, are they good, safe choices for parents and children on these hot summer days?